Body Tracking Overview

 Open in ClaudeOpen in ChatGPT

-The body tracking module focuses on a person’s bones detection and tracking.
-A detected bone is represented by its two endpoints also called keypoints.
-The ZED camera can provide 2D and 3D information on each detected keypoints.
-Furthermore, it produces local rotation between neighbor bones.
+The body tracking module focuses on detecting and tracking a person’s bones.
+A detected bone is represented by its two endpoints, also called keypoints.
+The ZED camera can provide 2D and 3D information on each detected keypoint.
+Furthermore, it produces the local rotation between neighboring bones.

 How It Works

-The overall process is very similar to the ZED SDK Object detection module.
-They share some information in outputs like the 3D position and 3D velocity of each person.
-The body tracking module also uses a neural network for keypoints detection and then calls depth and positional tracking of the ZED SDK module to get the final 3D position of each keypoint.
-The ZED SDK supports multiple body formats :
+The overall process is very similar to the ZED SDK Object Detection module.
+They share some output information, such as the 3D position and 3D velocity of each person.
+The body tracking module also uses a neural network for keypoint detection and then relies on the depth and positional tracking modules of the ZED SDK to compute the final 3D position of each keypoint.
+The ZED SDK supports multiple body formats:

 image